Sroy20/machine-learning-interview-questions/list_of_questions_deep_learning.md

 ## Sequence Modeling

 1. Write the equation describing a dynamical system.
 Can you unfold it?
-Now, can you use this to model a RNN? (include hidden, input, output, etc.)
+Now, can you use this to describe a RNN? (include hidden, input, output, etc.)
 1. What determines the size of an unfolded graph?
 1. What are the advantages of an unfolded graph? (arbitrary sequence length, parameter sharing, and illustrate information flow during forward and backward pass)
 1. What does the output of the hidden layer of a RNN at any arbitrary time _t_ represent?